hop-protocol/v2-monorepo/packages/v2-price-oracle/README.md

 # v2-price-oracle

-> A node.js server price oracle for the v2 protocol
+> A node.js server gas price oracle for the Hop V2 Protocol.

 ## API